Skip to main content

 In the absence of specific federal regulations that directly address the practices of “low T” clinics, professional self-regulation plays a crucial role.
 Medical boards, professional societies, and certifying bodies have a responsibility to establish and enforce standards of care for their members.

-The Endocrine Society and AACE guidelines provide a clear benchmark for appropriate in the field of testosterone therapy.
+The Endocrine Society and AACE guidelines provide a clear benchmark for appropriate clinical practice in the field of testosterone therapy.
 Clinicians who deviate from these guidelines without a clear and well-documented rationale may be subject to disciplinary action by their state medical board.

 The following table outlines the key differences between an evidence-based, guideline-driven approach to testosterone optimization and the model often employed by “lifestyle” or “anti-aging” clinics: